Dunedin City is home to several incredibly diverse reserves - by becoming a reserve trapper you'll experience our precious reserves first hand!

 - Trap servicing tools

-If you are interested in trapping in one of our amazing city reserves, fill out our Volunteer Registration and we'll be in touch!
+If you are interested in trapping in one of our amazing city reserves, fill out our Volunteer Registration and we'll be in touch when an opportunities arises.
 We will provide all the support, resources and training you need to feel confident and comfortable doing a great job.
 You will need to make your own way to the office or locations where we are doing engagement work (but we will ride share when possible).
 We will keep a record of your volunteer contributions to ensure you can showcase your efforts on future job applications or your resumé!